 An image is projected of his death.
-There were five guides waiting for him, five thoroughly brilliant guides who gloriously reunited with him as Edgar easily slipped back into the state where breath no longer worries.
+There were five guides waiting for him, five thoroughly brilliant-light guides who gloriously reunited with Edgar as he easily slipped back into the state where breath no longer worries.

-With seemingly great thoughtfulness he answers, “When the moment of death arrives, one is drawn back into one’s spirit immediately, for these spiritual ties are the ties that bind and cannot be broken.
+With great thoughtfulness he answers, “When the moment of death arrives, one is drawn back into one’s spirit instantly, for these spiritual ties are ties that bind and cannot be broken.

-“The freedom of death is difficult for many to imagine, but this same freedom from the human ties is something that people facing death become acquainted with.
-When death gets close enough the desire for that freedom helps one to accept their demise.
+“The freedom of death is difficult for many to imagine and embrace, but this same freedom is what so many facing death become acquainted with.
+When death comes close enough the desire for this freedom helps one to accept their demise.

-Suddenly Edgar’s eyes fill with bright light, yet there is a touch of sadness in them, so I ask him about that.
-He says he was always aware that he was not what many would consider a model human male.
+Suddenly Edgar’s eyes fill with a bright light, yet a touch of human sadness is discernable in them, so I ask him about that.
+He says that as a human he was always aware that he was not what many would consider a model male.
 To begin with he did not fit in easily.
-Neither was he given the desire of possessions, therefore the drive to build a fortune was not present in him, and he feels his family paid the price.
+Neither was he given the desire of possessions, so the drive to build a fortune was not present and he felt his family paid the price.

 “The worldly pursuits left me cold because I was going to fight for what?
-So that I could own more in order to have more to worry about?
+To own more in order to have more to worry and carry about?
 That never interested me.
-I had to be of service to others.
-The presence of God in my life was so strong, it fueled the desire to retreat rather than to charge into life with gusto.
-I desired the quiet of God rather than the noise of a life of gain.
+I had to be of service.
+The presence of god in my life was so strong; it fueled the desire to retreat with him rather than to charge into life with gusto.
+I desired the quiet of god rather than the noise of a life of gain.
 Life is transient at best and what do we take with us at the end?”

 He is silent for a touch and then says, “Noise wore me down.
-Too many people make too much noise clamoring to fill their desires and when they do manage, are they satisfied?
+Too many people make too much noise in their quest to fill their desires and when they do manage, are they satisfied?
 And the noise of those clamoring for easier lives…is life ever easy?
-I loved the silence of God and worship.
+Yes, I loved the silence of god and his communion.”

-“Imagine the utmost beauty of love and multiply it by any amount and you will be somewhat close.
-The beauty of spirit resides in love.
-Therefore there is no judgment in spirit.
-Neither is there blame or punishment.
-There is only love, the most brilliant love you can imagine.
+“Imagine the beauty of pure love and multiply it by the greatest amount and you will be somewhat close.
+The beauty of spirit resides in love and only love, the most brilliant love you can imagine.
 The acceptance into this love when crossing over is another piece of the desired freedom when facing death.
 Struggles are left behind in the body because upon entering spirit, the struggles cannot exist.”

-“Think about God, because in the act of thinking is awareness.
-That is all you have to do-think about God.
-Think of God’s pure essence, for it can only bring peace founded in love.
+“Think about god, because in the act of thinking is awareness.
+That is all you have to do-think about god.
+Think about god’s pure essence, for it can only bring peace founded in love.
 Acceptance, rather than war, is the best recipe for life.”

-I mention all the different visions and versions of God that people have on this earth.
+I mention all the different visions and versions of god that people have.
 He laughs and says, “Yes, and every one of them blessed.
-There is no right or wrong when it comes to God, for God is all encompassing.
+There is no right or wrong when it comes to god, for god is all encompassing.
 Human lives are given as puzzles and mazes.
-Once born the quest begins to reach the center and then find the way back home.
-God gave all the versions of Himself to each for purposes too numerous to count.”
+Once born, the quest begins to reach the center in order to find the way back home.
+God gave all the versions of himself for purposes too numerous to count.”

 I laugh and say that is the cosmic joke about life on Earth, so many of us desiring peace, both inside and out.

-He says that goes back to acceptance, accepting the given life and finding peace within its parameters.
+Edgar says that relates to acceptance, accepting the given life and finding peace within its parameters.
 “Excising tension is the greatest recipe for health and life itself.
-The more bonds you have, the greater the tension.
+The more bonds one has, the greater the tension.
 Acceptance equals fewer bonds (desires), which equals lesser tension, which equals greater health.”

 “You were all about health, weren’t you?”

 “I was about balance,” he says, “balance promotes peace, which allows the body to relax, which in turn promotes health.
 Peace and tension cannot live in the same house.
-Life should be about letting go of tension rather than adding.
-Those are the thoughts I tried to live by.”
+Life should be about letting go of tension rather than adding to it.
+Those are the words I tried to live by.”

-“May I ask you about hell and different people’s perceived interpretations of it?”
+“May I ask you about hell and people’s perceived interpretations of it?”

-Edgar’s eyes change and offer even greater depths as he says, “There is no hell.
-There is only consciousness that one returns to.
-Within this consciousness is an hierarchy of spirit that conducts people as they cross over.
-There is only beauty of spirit as one returns to the magnificence of one’s own spiritual wholeness.
-One needs to understand that a human life is just that, a human inhabited by spirit.
+Edgar’s eyes change, offering an even greater depth as he says, “There is no hell.
+There is only consciousness that one returns to upon death.
+Within this consciousness is a hierarchy of spirit that receives people as they cross over.
+There is only beauty of spirit as one returns to the magnificence of one’s spiritual wholeness.
+One would understand that a human life is just that, a human inhabited by spirit.
 Upon death, the human component is discarded as one returns to spirit where wholeness is once again embraced.
-If we follow that line of thought we will question how someone crossing over might be thrown into a hell or for that matter chastised for what it did in the human life?
-Spirit understands that the human is a foray into the unknown, but only for the human, for spirit directs the foray.
+If we follow this line of thought we will question how someone crossing over might be thrown into a hell or for that matter chastised for what was done in the human life?
+Spirit understands that the human is a foray into the unknown, but only for the human, for spirit knows and directs the foray.

 “Life is a play in progress with spirit as its director.
 So who is going to be thrown into a hell for doing what they were directed to do?
-Spirit has complete understanding, while man on earth struggles with perceived ideas.”
+Spirit has complete understanding, while man on earth struggles with perceived ideas and beliefs.”